19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 Follow this process to determine whether a task counts as a milestone.

-- The players or the GM suggest a goal.
+- The players or the GM suggest a goal to the table.
 - The GM decides whether that goal is worthy of being a milestone.
 - The GM works with the players to break a big goal into smaller milestones.
 - The GM adds something to a smaller goal to make it a worthy milestone.